 Another powerful,authentic,moving film from Ken Loach.Peter Mullan was a deserving Best actor winner at Cannes in his portrayal of a good man,who has made mistakes,but will go out on a limb for others.

 Some funny moments plus a touching love story.

-Familiar territory for Loach who deftly pulls another gripping social drama together.
-Punctuated by some hilarious moments (i.e. the football match), it features an astonishing Mullan, aided by an always naturalistic ensemble.
+Familiar territory for Loach who deftly generates another gripping social drama.
+Punctuated by some hilarious moments (i.e. the football match), it features an astonishing Mullan, aided by a naturalistically acting ensemble.
 Loach manages to balance critique with a genuine appreciation of current possibilities and he scores wonders in the scene of Joe's repose as he listens to classical music.
 A humanist manifesto.

 Rivederlo a distanza di anni me l'ha fatto apprezzare ancora di più.

 Fondamentale l'aspetto drammatico e tragico che mai sfocia nel banale.
 Come la storia d'amore raccontata senza troppi romanticismi ma prediligendo una piacevole ruvidezza.

 Come sempre Ken Loach sfrutta la"storia"per mettere in mostra contraddizioni ed ingiustizie sociali.E anche questa volta fa centro,perchè realizza un ottimo lavoro sempre in bilico tra dramma,ironia e umorismo,con un'insolita svolta d'azione nell'ultima parte in cui i rapporti tra i personaggi si complicano troppo.Buonissime le caratterizzazioni e lo spaccato di Glasgow,con in più un grande Mullan.
 3,5*